esheldon/fitsio/README.md

 - explore separate classes for image and table HDUs?
 Inherit from base class.
 - add lower,upper keywords to read routines.
 - variable length columns
+    - doc that type is taken from *first element* in object array, and others are converted to corresponding FITS type.
 - HDU groups?

 Notes on cfitsio bundling